 This program is tailored for graduates of the Bachelor of Architecture and Environments, and for design and related built environment professionals who wish to improve their knowledge and skills in sustainable design.

 Our program produces graduates who can work as sustainability experts in a wide range of fields, including architecture, property development, construction and urban planning.

 Part-time study is available for Australian citizens and permanent residents.
 You can take individual units as continuing professional development short courses without enrolling in a degree.

 Most Sustainable Design core units are taught in block mode intensives over several full days rather than weekly lectures.

-Indicative course progression is based on a 72 credit point master’s degree with a Semester 1 enrolment.
+Indicative progression based on a 72 credit point master’s degree with a Semester 1 enrolment

 “This degree equips you with the theoretical knowledge to provide solutions for a more sustainable built environment.